 How to Apply

-We invite you to apply as soon as possible but no later than 15 December 2022.
-Make sure to upload your English CV (maximum of two pages) and cover letter here:
+Interested and qualified candidates are invited to apply before 12 March 2023.
+Make sure to upload your English CV (maximum of two pages) and a short cover letter here:

 Applications are considered and reviewed on a rolling basis.

 Is this not your dream job?
 Support War Child by sharing this job with your network!

 War Child is committed to humanitarian values, standards and norms and we expect the same from job applicants.
 War Child is especially committed to safeguarding the children and youth we support and doesn’t tolerate any form of abuse.
 Because we want to prevent and deter any actions that place children and youth at risk, conduct references are an important part of our recruitment procedure.
 As part of the selection process, War Child will request standardized references in accordance with the Inter-Agency Misconduct Disclosure Scheme and a recent Criminal Records statement.

 War Child has a dream that every child lives in peace - no matter who or where they are.
 That’s why we pride ourselves on being an equal opportunity employer.
 We promote diversity and belonging in everything we do and select our potential new colleagues without regard to gender, race, colour, religion, nationality, disability, age or sexual orientation.